 Applications to receive benefits on severe financial hardship grounds must be made directly to the trustees.
 You as the trustee should ensure that the member has documentary evidence such as bank statements and bills to support their claim that they are unable to meet immediate family living expenses.

-Subject to Australian Prudential Regulation Authority (APRA) approval, benefits may be released on specified compassionate grounds when the member does not have the financial capacity to meet an expense, such as to pay for medical treatment for a life threatening illness, or to make a payment on a loan to prevent foreclosure of the member’s family home.
-Applications for approval of release on compassionate grounds must be made directly to APRA.
+In very limited circumstances, benefits may be released on specified compassionate grounds when the member does not have the financial capacity to meet an expense, such as to pay for medical treatment for a life threatening illness, or to make a payment on a loan to prevent foreclosure of the member’s family home.
+Applications for approval of release on compassionate grounds must be made directly to the Department of Human Services.
+Your fund cannot release any benefits without the approval of the Department.

 Temporary residents permanently departing Australia